DrNoris/Distancify/README.md

 4.Change the seed and paramaters
 -In Service/EmulatorService - line 34 you can change the paramaters you want to run the reset with

+The algorithm used to solve the dispatches was a greedy one, base on the distance between the target event and the closest source of cars.